Healthy Homes Assessment Broadmeadows

 Draught Stopping Broadmeadows

-Draughts can lead to less temperature in houses.
-A humid house is more expensive to heat, resulting in wasted energy and resulting in higher bills.
+Draughts may lead to low temperatures inside houses.
+A cold home costs more to heat, resulting in wasted energy and increased bills.

-There is no need to block gaps or holes in the building.
-For instance, small gaps around windows and doors may be required to allow for the movement of the structure when the house gets warmer and cooler, to allow them to be opened and closed rather than securing.
-We will test every window and door in an Healthy Homes assessment of your rental property.
+You don’t need to cover up gaps or holes which are part of the building.
+For example, tiny gaps around doors and windows might be necessary to allow for the movement of the building as the household is heated and cools to allow them to be opened and closed rather instead of being stuck.
+We will test the windows and doors during the Healthy Homes assessment of your rental property.

 draught stopping building inspections